Canon 1100D vs Nikon D5300

 It is notable that the D5300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1100D does not offer wifi capability.
+In contrast, the 1100D does not provide wifi capability.

 Both the 1100D and the D5300 have been discontinued, but can regularly be found used on eBay.
 The 1100D was replaced by the Canon 1200D, while the D5300 was followed by the Nikon D5500.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Canon 1100D and the Nikon D5300?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 1100D: